Search

 Learning module: Blotches: Dark rashes

-Goals and objectives for module ...
-The purpose of this module is to help medical students develop a clinical approach to the evaluation and initial management of patients presenting with hyperpigmented rashes. ...
-After completing this module, the learner should be able to: ...
-Identify and describe the morphology of
+Access the dark rashes learning module.
+The purpose of the module is to help medical students develop a clinical approach to the evaluation and initial management of patients presenting with hyperpigmented rashes.

 Learning module: Blotches: Light rashes

-The purpose of this module is to help medical students develop a clinical approach to the evaluation and initial management of patients presenting with light rashes. ...
-After completing this module, the learner should be able to: ...
-Identify and describe the morphology of common light rashes ...
-Describe the
+Access the Blotches: Light Rashes learning module.
+The purpose of the module is to help medical students develop a clinical approach to the evaluation and initial management of patients presenting with light rashes.

 Signs your rash needs medical attention